perl5-utils/List-MoreUtils-XS/README.md

     my $i = firstidx { $_ eq 'yeah' } @foo;
     # on sorted - always first, but might not be 'yeah'
     my $j = lower_bound { $_ cmp 'yeah' } @bar;
-    # on sorted - any of occurances, is surely 'yeah'
+    # on sorted - any of occurrences, is surely 'yeah'
     my $k = bsearchidx { $_ cmp 'yeah' } @bar;

+# DESCRIPTION

+List::MoreUtils::XS is a backend for List::MoreUtils.
+Even if it's possible (because of user wishes) to have it practically independent from [List::MoreUtils](https://metacpan.org/pod/List::MoreUtils), it technically depend on `List::MoreUtils`.
+Since it's only a backend, the API is not public and can change without any warning.

 # SEE ALSO